 How to get there

-Because of the location in a forest and right next to train tracks, it's usually a traffic chaos on match days in the Deutsche Bank Park.
+Because of the location in a forest and right next to train tracks, it's usually chaos on match days in the Deutsche Bank Park.
 Don't try to park your car as close as you can get to the stadium, because after the match it can take quite a while until you're able to leave.
 We recommend one of the bigger car parks, the Waldparkplatz or the Isenburg Schneise.
 You have to walk a little bit further, but it'll save you from most traffic jams afterwards.

 Images: Shutterstock, BSR Agency, SANTOS